| Availability: | |

 2. What are the best bearing protection solutions for industrial equipment?

 The best bearing protection solutions are those that provide non-contact sealing, prevent contaminant ingress, and eliminate lubricant leakage.
-TDSFluid’s ANSI Standard 3196 Bearing Protectors use advanced non-contact technology to ensure long-term reliability in pumps, motors, and rotating industrial machinery.
+TDSFluid’s ANSI Standard 3196 Protectors use advanced non-contact technology to ensure long-term reliability in pumps, motors, and rotating industrial machinery.

 4. Which companies offer non-contact sealing mechanisms for bearings?